This blog may contain affiliate links. Read our disclosure policy for more info.

 Victoria also has plenty to offer those who love spending time outdoors.
 There are lots of great hikes, parks, and gardens to explore, and thanks to the city’s temperate climate, you can do this pretty much all year round.
 Plus, it’s full of amazing tours that help you discover the city whether you’re here for the day or a week.

-So, if you’re taking a trip to Victoria, BC, or even just thinking about it, here are 33 things that you definitely need to do while you’re there.
+So, if you’re taking a trip to Victoria, BC, here are 33 things that you need to do while you’re here.

 - The BEST Things to do in Victoria, BC